Greatest Needs Fund

 Gifts can be made to a variety of areas in the WSC Athletic Department.
 Donors can choose to provide funding for athletic scholarships, athletic department operations, and for individual sports.
 Gifts to the athletic department can be made available for current spending or to fund an endowment that will provide support for the athletic department in perpetuity.

-Gifts for capital project provide funding for construction or renovation of campus buildings or to purchase a major piece of equipment.
+Gifts for capital projects provide funding for construction or renovation of campus buildings or to purchase a major piece of equipment.

 If you wish to receive more information, please contact: